porismltd/open-standards/docs/techniques.md

 The vocabularies most useful for metadata are:

-* Dublin Core Terms (`[dct](http://dublincore.org/documents/dcmi-terms)`) – for basic descriptive properties and ones describing the roles of organisations or people;
+* Dublin Core Terms ([`dct`](http://dublincore.org/documents/dcmi-terms)) – for basic descriptive properties and ones describing the roles of organisations or people;

-* Simple Knowledge Organisation System (`[skos](http://www.w3.org/2004/02/skos/core)`) – for properties describing taxonomies, also known as concept schemes (i.e. lists of intangible things);
+* Simple Knowledge Organisation System ([`skos`](http://www.w3.org/2004/02/skos/core)) – for properties describing taxonomies, also known as concept schemes (i.e. lists of intangible things);

-* Data Catalogue (`[dcat](http://www.w3.org/TR/vocab-dcat/)`) – for properties defining published datasets;
+* Data Catalogue ([`dcat`](http://www.w3.org/TR/vocab-dcat/)) – for properties defining published datasets;

-* Resource Description Framework (`[rdf](https://www.w3.org/TR/rdf11-concepts/)`) – for base properties from which others are derived; and
+* Resource Description Framework ([`rdf`](https://www.w3.org/TR/rdf11-concepts/)) – for base properties from which others are derived; and

-* Electronic Service Delivery (`[esd](http://def.esd.org.uk/)`) – defined terms used in UK local government that are recommended in ‘[Designing URI sets for the UK public sector](https://www.gov.uk/government/publications/designing-uri-sets-for-the-uk-public-sector)’ but not defined in any other mainstream vocabulary.
+* Electronic Service Delivery ([`esd`](http://def.esd.org.uk/)) – defined terms used in UK local government that are recommended in ['Designing URI sets for the UK public sector'](https://www.gov.uk/government/publications/designing-uri-sets-for-the-uk-public-sector) but not defined in any other mainstream vocabulary.

 #### Identifiers

 Identifiers normally comprise a base (or stub) web address and an alpha-numeric identifier.
 For example the UK’s Office for National Statistics (ONS) identifier for England is `E92000001`.
 The base address is `http://statistics.data.gov.uk/id/statistical-geography/`, which denotes the type of item identified – in this case a statistical geography.
-Joining the identifier to the stub creates a Unique Resource Identifier (URI), a globally unique identifier that can be dereferenced over the web, e.g. `[http://statistics.data.gov.uk/id/statistical-geography/E92000001](http://statistics.data.gov.uk/id/statistical-geography/E92000001)`.
-This would be assigned to the `[dct:identifier](http://dublincore.org/documents/dcmi-terms/#terms-identifier)` property  .
+Joining the identifier to the stub creates a Unique Resource Identifier (URI), a globally unique identifier that can be dereferenced over the web, e.g. [`http://statistics.data.gov.uk/id/statistical-geography/E92000001`](http://statistics.data.gov.uk/id/statistical-geography/E92000001).
+This would be assigned to the [`dct:identifier`](http://dublincore.org/documents/dcmi-terms/#terms-identifier) property  .

 Sometimes the base address is removed from identifiers to make data more human readable.
 In such cases an abbreviation for the base address is defined elsewhere as a Compact URI (CURIE), also known as a namespace.
-For example `"stat.`" could be a CURIE for `http://statistics.data.gov.uk/id/statistical-geography/`, so the URI would be expressed as `stat.E92000001`.
+For example `stat` could be a CURIE for `http://statistics.data.gov.uk/id/statistical-geography/`, so the URI would be expressed as `stat.E92000001`.
 In spreadsheet data, a column heading can be associated with a CURIE to abbreviate URIs given in each row of data.
 Alternatively the base web address and identifiers can be expressed as separate alternate or additional columns.

 !> The alphanumeric identifier is unique within the the base address.
 Avoid putting any meaning into an identifier such that it might become invalid if the thing identified changed.